Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Background and Model Formulation

-\textbf{Bridging GNNs and MLPs: Propagational MLP.\;} After we decouple the MP and FF operations from GNNs' layer-wise updating, we notice that the unique and critical difference of GNNs and MLP lies in whether to adopt MP (somewhere between the input node features and output prediction).
-To connect two families, we introduce a new model class, dubbed as \emph{Propagational MLP} (PMLP), which has exactly the same architecture as conventional MLP, namely, the same feed-forwarding network.
-During the inference/testing stage, PMLP$_{GCN}$ incorporates a message passing layer into each layer's feed-forwarding, PMLP$_{SGC}$ adds multiple MP layers in the first layer, and PMLP$_{APP}$ adds them in the last layer.
-For clear head-to-head comparison, Table~\ref{tab-model} summarizes these models with the models adopted in training and testing stages.
+After decoupling the MP and FF operations from GNNs' layer-wise updating, we notice that the unique and critical difference of GNNs and MLP lies in whether to adopt MP (somewhere between the input node features and output prediction).
+To connect two families, we introduce a new model class, dubbed as \emph{Propagational MLP} (PMLP), which has the same feed-forward architecture as a conventional MLP.
+During inference, PMLP incorporates message passing layers into the MLP architecture to align with different GNNs.
+For clear head-to-head comparison, Table~\ref{tab-model} summarizes the architecture of these models in training and testing stages.

+\paragraph{Extensions of PMLP.} The proposed PMLP is generic and compatible with many other GNN architectures with some slight modifications.
+For example, we can extend the definition of PMLPs to GNNs with residual connections such as JKNet~\citep{xu2018representation} and GCNII~\citep{chen2020simple} by removing their message passing modules in training, and correspondingly, PMLP$_{JKNet}$ and PMLP$_{GCNII}$ become MLPs with different residual connections in training.
+For GNNs whose MP layers are parameterized such as GAT~\citep{velivckovic2017graph}, one can additionally fine-tune the model using the corresponding GNN architecture on top of pre-trained FF layers.